-It is important to note that the families participating in this activity are subject to HACSB'S MTW Activity 24: Transition for Over-Income Families.
+It is important to note that the families participating in this activity are subject to HACSB's MTW Activity 24: Transition for Over-Income Families.
 Through that activity, families whose income exceeds the HUD-published 80% income limit are transitioned out of housing assistance.
 Fourteen (14) families in this program were transitioned out of housing assistance before the end of their five-year term through that activity.
-The overlap of the Transition for Over-Income Families activity effectively caps the amount of progress toward economic self-sufficiency we can see within the five-year program, as the most successful families are removed from the program.
+The overlap of the Transition for Over-Income Families activity effectively caps the amount of progress toward economic selfsufficiency we can see within the five-year program, as the most successful families are removed from the program.

-In FY 2017 the first families to join the Term-Limited Lease Assistance Program reached the end of their term and their housing assistance has ended unless qualified for a hardship extension.
-A small portion of these families requested and been approved for extensions of assistance through a hardship exemption, while most families will transition out of housing assistance.
-In addition, in FY 2017 tracking of residents who have left the program began.
-Participants will be followed for up to two years beyond the end of their assistance.
-Details about these families and those that have transitioned out of the program will be provided in our FY 2018 Annual MTW Report.
+In FY 2017 the first families to join the Term-Limited Lease Assistance Program reached the end of their term and their housing assistance ended, unless the family qualified for a hardship extension.
+A small portion of these families requested and were approved for extensions of assistance through a hardship exemption, while most families transitioned out of housing assistance.